With secret ingredients, these copycat Otis Spunkmeyer cookies are spot on!

 - Molasses: You’ll want to use unsulfured molasses.
 I used Brer Rabbit.
 Be careful not to overdo it on the molasses and add only half of a teaspoon.
 Molasses can be a very strong flavor, especially in baked goods.

 - Powdered milk: If you can’t find any powdered milk at your local grocery store, I recommend this powdered milk from Amazon.
 Be sure you are adding powdered milk and not powdered coffee creamer.
 Powdered milk is one ingredient that a lot of commercial kitchens use and it will help you to get the exact taste for these copycat cookies.
+The powdered milk gives the cookies both extra fat and extra protein.

 - Chocolate chips or chunks: You’ll want to use semi-sweet chocolate chips or chocolate chunks.